 1.8 Sale of drugs on school grounds

-You become a Colorado special offender when you are convicted of selling, distributing, possessing with intent to distribute, manufacturing, or attempting to manufacture any controlled substance either:
+You become a Colorado special offender when you are convicted of selling, distributing, possessing with intent to distribute, manufacturing, or attempting to manufacture any controlled substance (including marijuana) either:

 - Within or upon the grounds of any public or private elementary school, middle school, junior high school, or high school, vocational school, or public housing development; or

 - Within 1,000 feet of the perimeter of any such school or public housing development grounds on any street, alley, parkway, sidewalk, public park, playground, or other area or premises that is accessible to the public; or